input-output-hk/iogx/README.md

 ### Support for Multiple GHCs

-  Define a set of desired GHC versions and get a `devShell` for each that comes with a complete haskell toolchain.
-Your `packages` will include all your project's components, nested by compiler name.
+  Define a set of GHC versions and get a `devShell` for each that comes with a complete haskell toolchain.
+Your `packages` will include all your project's components, grouped by compiler name.
 Similarly your `apps` will contain the executables, testsuites and benchmarks.
 Your `hydraJobs` will build your project against each compiler.
-A version built with profiling enabled is avaialble for each component out of the box.
+A version built with profiling enabled is available for each component out of the box.

 ### Development Shells